evangowan/paleo_sea_level/scatch_datasets/Europe/iceland_readme.txt

 GeirsdottirEtal2022 - This has information of an isolation basin lake at 49.5 m. Áslaug Geirsdóttir provided the details (see in the spreadsheet).
 The core was dated using tephras.
 I am including the marine and terrestrial limiting information, plus a sea level indicator from the estimated time of isolation.
 The elevation is constrained by high resolution topography, I am applying a nominal uncertainty of 1 m to account for possible changes to the outlet elevation over time.

+HannesdottirEtal2009 - This has three well dated cores from a large lake Hestvatn that acts effectively as an isolation basin with an elevation of 49.5 m.
+The outlet of Hestvatn is on the northeast side of the lake, through the River Slauka.
+This is where I placed the lat/long of the isolation basin.
+Since they were using a differential GPS, I am assuming a minimal vertical uncertainty.
+I have set this to 1 m. ---- Note, since it was a long time between adding data, I forgot that this was the same lake described in GeirsdottirEtal2022.
+The data are from GeirsdottirEtal2022 still and I moved the HannesdottirEtal2009 to a separate sheet in the spreadsheet.
+Note that I moved the coordinates of the GeirsdottirEtal2022 to the outlet location at River Slauka.

 LeBretonEtal2010 - This has marine limiting data in it, but nothing directly dated.

 Principato2008 - This paper has several radiocarbon dates from Holocene beach deposits in northwestern Iceland.
 Principato2008 reports an uncertainty on elevation measurements of 2 m, based on handheld GPS and altimetry measurements that are calibrated against sea level.
 I use this value.
 The details of where the samples are from and the elevation is not very clear.
 However, more details are found in the radiocarbon dates list by DunhillEtal2004.
 I have not bothered to add the dates that are related to the Little Ice Age.
 I converted the beach deposits to a sea level indicator using IMCalc.